aritra1804/aritra-dataviz-portfolio/final-project-part-two.md

 ## Interview Findings

 ### Thoughts After Interview
 After receiving feedback from my professor and TA, I shifted the narrative from AI adoption for business to AI's energy consumption.
 This helped make the story more focused and relevant to energy concerns.
 Additionally, two interviewees mentioned that the story was too data-heavy and structured like a report, lacking a compelling narrative.
 Based on this, I reworked the storytelling approach to create a clearer structure and integrate data more organically into the story instead of presenting it in a rigid report-like format.

+Users also expressed a preference for a layout where text and visualizations are presented side by side.
+They found the current Shorthand draft too data-heavy and suggested making the narrative more engaging and less overwhelming.
+In Part III, I will focus on implementing a side-by-side layout, reducing data density, and enhancing the narrative flow to create a more balanced and engaging user experience.
+After receiving feedback from my professor and TA, I shifted the narrative from AI adoption for business to AI's energy consumption.
+This helped make the story more focused and relevant to energy concerns.
+Additionally, two interviewees mentioned that the story was too data-heavy and structured like a report, lacking a compelling narrative.
+Based on this, I reworked the storytelling approach to create a clearer structure and integrate data more organically into the story instead of presenting it in a rigid report-like format.

 ## Interview Findings